HenrySpartGlobal/flash/readme.md

 # LoL Flash timer use

-This only works in windows
+**_This only works in windows._**

+Start a timer from 5 minutes when flash is used in game.
+Could be improved to consider runes and boots?

 ### Install python and keyboard
 1. Open Windows Powershell.
 You will type the next commands into this terminal.